Vulci: Necropolis

 The former wealth of the town was shown first by the discoveries made in its extensive necropoli starting from the 18th century - Greek vases, bronzes and other remains.

 From these tombs more Attic vases have been found in Vulci than at any other ancient site.
 Many of the finds were sold by the excavators and many found their way into the major museums of the world where they can be seen today.

+The number of vases was large enough that many were destroyed in order to keep their value high.

 In the 18th and 19th centuries many of the tombs were so well known and spectacular, such as the Tomb of the Sun and Moon, that they were included on the Grand Tour of Europe.
 Despite these discoveries most of these tombs were later forgotten and lost, except for the Cuccumella tomb, the largest tumulus mound in the whole of Etruria.

 The astounding frescoes from the François Tomb, discovered in 1857, illustrating Greek and Etruscan myths, are considered some of the most celebrated of the Etruscans and are now in the private Villa Albani museum in Rome.
 Another important burial chamber, the so-called Isis Tomb, proved to be a rich source of finds, most of which are now in the British Museum.
 The frescoes of the Hellenistic Tomb of the Bell-Ringers are preserved in the Archaeological Museum of Florence.

 Recent excavations have brought to light more large and spectacular tombs such as the Tomb of the Silver Hands.